dgarnitz/vectorflow/README.md

 VectorFlow is an open source, high throughput, fault tolerant vector embedding pipeline.
 With a simple API request, you can send raw data that will be embedded and stored in any vector database or returned back to you.

 ## Request & Response Payload
-All requests require an HTTP Header with `VectorFlowKey` key and a your `INTERNAL_API_KEY` env var as the value.
+All requests require an HTTP Header with `VectorFlowKey` key which is the same as your `INTERNAL_API_KEY` env var that you define (see below).

 To check the status of a `job`, make a `GET` request to this endpoint: `/jobs/<int:job_id>/status`.
 The response will be in the form:
 ```